Guide to Fix Virtual Machine Disk Consolidation Is Needed

 If you are worried that performing virtual machine disk consolidation might lead to data loss, backup VM before the operation.

 Solution 1.
-Consolidate the virtual disk
+Use VMware Consolidate Function

 Solution 2.
 Delete snapshots in Snapshot Manager